WUSTL-Biol4220/home/getting_started.md

 - [PuTTy](https://www.putty.org/)

-SSH is installed by default on Unix-based operating systems, such as Linux and Mac OS X.
+Users with Unix-based operating systems, such as Linux and Mac OS X, will use the pre-installed `ssh` program to establish SSH connections.

 ---